Vineet Soni

 Vineet Soni, the son of botanist Professor P.L.
 Swarnkar, is an Indian plant physiologist, biotechnologist and social activist.
 He has made contributions in plant bioenergetics and is the elected Fellows of the Royal Society of Biology and the Linnean Society of London.
+He is known for the discovery of maternal care in plants.
 Dr. Soni is also the founder of the "Save Guggul Movement", a community-based conservation effort to conserve threatened plant species, particularly guggul.
 Presently, he is the Head at the Department of Botany, Mohanlal Sukhadia University, Udaipur.

 Education and professional career

 Vineet was born on 20 January 1979 and specializes in plant physiology, conservation biology, and photosynthesis research.
 He received bachelor's (1996–99) from Maharaja College, Jaipur and master's degree (2000-2001) in Botany from the University of Rajasthan, Jaipur.
 He then joined the Birla Institute of Scientific Research and University of Rajasthan for doctoral research (PhD) work on various aspects of biotechnology and physiology of Commiphora wightii.
 In 2004, Soni received visiting fellowship to work on plant bioenergetics at University of Geneva, Switzerland.
 Through the Bio-Rad fellowship, he visited European Molecular Biology Laboratory at Heidelberg, Germany in 2005.
 Thereafter in 2006, Soni received prestigious award from Nature Publishing Group to present his research work at Gordon Conference at Boston, USA.

 After receiving PhD degree, Soni worked as Post-Doctoral research fellow with Professor Reto J. Strasser at University of Geneva, Switzerland.
 In 2010, UNESCO, France published his special interview entitled 'Why Vineet Soni is bent on saving the guggul plants?' in 'A World of Science' journal.
 In 2011, he served as a visiting scientist at the Commissariat à l'énergie atomique et aux énergies alternatives, France.